 Carol Roth is a national media personality, ‘recovering’ investment banker, investor, speaker and author of the New York Times bestselling book, The Entrepreneur Equation.
-She is currently an on-air contributor for the national cable television station CNBC, the preeminent name in business news, and the host and co-producer of The Noon Show, a current events talk show on WGN Radio, one of the top stations in the country.
+She is currently an on-air contributor for the national cable television station CNBC, the preeminent name in business news.
 Carol’s multimedia commentary covers business and the economy, current events, politics and pop culture topics.

 Carol has worked with hundreds of companies, ranging from a single entrepreneur with an idea to Fortune 500 businesses, on all aspects of business and financial strategy.
 Collectively, she has helped her clients raise more than $1 billion in capital, complete $750+ million in mergers and acquisitions, secure high-profile licensing and partnership deals and create 7-figure brand loyalty programs.